Who are the Ulster Volunteer Force, the UVF?

-THE Ulster Volunteer Force was outlawed after two Catholic men and a Protestant pensioner were killed by the group 50 years ago.
+THE Ulster Volunteer Force was a loyalist paramilitary organization outlawed after two Catholic men and a Protestant pensioner were killed by the group in 1966.

 It was one of several militant Protestant groups that emerged in the mid-1960s, with Shankill loyalist Gusty Spence among its leaders.

-Claiming the name of the UVF, which had formed in opposition to Home Rule more than half a century earlier, it carried out the first sectarian killing of the modern Troubles, three years before republicans claimed their first victim.
+Claiming the name of the Ulster Volunteer Force (UVF), which had formed in opposition to Home Rule more than half a century earlier, it carried out the first sectarian killing of the modern Troubles, three years before republicans claimed their first victim.

 The UVF went on to carry out more than 500 sectarian murders during the Troubles before finally calling a ceasefire in 1994.

-Historian and Irish News columnist Brian Feeney said it was responsible for introducing the gun into Irish politics twice during the last century.
+Historian and Irish News columnist Brian Feeney said the loyalist paramilitary group was responsible for introducing the gun into Irish politics twice during the last century.

 "They brought the gun into politics in '66 and brought explosives into Northern Ireland," he said.